TobiasBg/WP-Table-Reloaded/readme.txt

 == Changelog ==

-> #### Attention: WP-Table Reloaded is being replaced with TablePress!
+> #### Attention: WP-Table Reloaded has been replaced with TablePress!
-> If you are starting a new project, please do not use WP-Table Reloaded anymore!
-Instead, please use the [TablePress](http://wordpress.org/extend/plugins/tablepress/) plugin, which is the official and designated successor of WP-Table Reloaded.
+> Please do not install WP-Table Reloaded anymore!
+Instead, please use the [TablePress](http://wordpress.org/plugins/tablepress/) plugin, which is the official successor of WP-Table Reloaded.
-> For users of WP-Table Reloaded, no immediate action is necessary, but it is recommended that you [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress soon.
+> For users of WP-Table Reloaded, it is recommended to [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress.

 = Version 1.9.4 =
 * bugfix: Remove TableTools for DataTables, due to incompatibility
 * Important note: WP-Table Reloaded is outdated!
-Please [switch](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress soon.
+Please [switch](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress.

 = Version 1.9.3 =
 * enhancement: reduce problems with blank space below tables, caused by a no-longer necessary minimum height